Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 #### How can I help/contribute?

 All help is extremely welcome - reporting bugs, fixing documentation, adding test cases, solving issues and preparing bug fixes.
 To solve some issues you can start with label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
-Before you start to implement anything check that the issue description that it is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).
+Before you start to implement anything check that the issue description is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).

 #### Is there a recommendation for branch names?

-We do not rely on the name convention so far you are working with your own fork.
+We do not rely on the name convention so far if you are working with your own fork.
 Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feature`, `docs`, `tests`, ...

 #### How to rebase my PR?

-We recommend creating a PR in separate branch other than `master`, especially if you plan submitting several changes and do not want to wait until the first one is resolved (we can work on them in parallel).
+We recommend creating a PR in a separate branch other than `master`, especially if you plan to submit several changes and do not want to wait until the first one is resolved (we can work on them in parallel).

 First, make sure you have set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork) by running: